 Your Expenses – Your expenses have a bearing on how much money you have available to make repayments.
 The higher your expenses the less money you have available the less you are likely to borrow.
 Managing your expenses is significant when it comes to borrowing money.

 Your Deposit – The size of your deposit is significant in how much you can borrow.
-Assuming, your income is very high, and you manage it with moderate expenditure, then the amount available for your deposit will be a major contributing factor on how much a lender will lend you.
+Assuming, your income is very high, and you manage it with moderate expenditure, then the amount available for your deposit will be a major contributing factor to how much a lender will lend you.

 Your deposit can be expressed as a percentage of the total price of the property.
 Most lenders require a minimum deposit of 10% of the purchase price of the property, in order to provide the remaining 90% of the purchase price of the property.

 TIP When your deposit is less than 20% of the property purchase price, the lender will most likely require you to pay Lenders Mortgage Insurance (LMI).
-By having a deposit larger than 20% you can wave the need to pay (LMI).
+By having a deposit larger than 20% you can waive the need to pay (LMI).